xiix0/scam/README.md

-October.

-This is one of the peculiarly dangerous months to speculate in stocks in.

-The others are July, January, September, April, November, May, March, June, December, August, and February.

-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+Whenever the literary German dives into a sentence, that is the last you are going to see of him until he emerges on the other side of his Atlantic with his verb in his mouth.
+		-- Mark Twain "A Connecticut Yankee in King Arthur's Court"